insected/bobbae_gcp-wiki/Knative.md

 Developers on Knative can use familiar idioms, languages, and frameworks to deploy functions, applications, or containers workloads.

+## Serving and Eventing

 Knative consists of the Serving and Eventing components:

 *   [Eventing](https://knative.dev/docs/eventing) - Management and delivery of events